Meizhen2023/SARID/README.md

 If you have any problems about SARID, please contact chenmingzheng64@gmail.com.

-Please cite the paper _《Towards Rainfall Intensity Estimation using Surveillance Audio: A Dataset and Baseline》_, if you benefit from this dataset.
+Please cite the paper _《Meizhen Wang, Mingzheng Chen, Ziran Wang, Yuxuan Guo, Yong Wu, Wei Zhao, Xuejun Liu, Estimating Rainfall Intensity Based on Surveillance Audio and Deep-Learning, Environmental Science and Ecotechnology》_, if you benefit from this dataset.